google/jsonnet/doc/ref/language.html.md

 func(21)
 ```

 The arguments are **not** evaluated when a function is called.
 They are passed lazily and evaluated only when used.
-This allows expressing things which in other languages require built-in functionality or macros, such as short-circuit boolean operations.
+This allows expressing things which in other languages require built-in functionality or macros, such as short-circuit boolean operations:
 ```
 local and3(a, b, c) = a && b && c;
 and3(true, false, error "this one is never evaluated")